VariableGoose/earthshine/README.md

 Functions are prefixed with es as a namespace.
 Functions are also prefixed with it's operational type such as `es_type_operation`.

 An internal function will be prefixed with an underscore.
+If the function is a lower level macro then it's suffixed with a `_impl`.

 Example:
 ```c